Golf Without Clubs

 - Avoid awkward silences

-- Understand your counterpart better
+- Understand your counterpart better.

-- Create natural bridges into deeper conversations
+- Create natural bridges into deeper conversations.

 Golf doesn’t have to be your hobby.